LeslieDancey/FME_Desktop_Advanced/fanouts.md

 This results in a DXF dataset containing multiple layers of data.

 A feature type parameter is defined using an option in the Feature Type Properties dialog:

+**Dataset Fanout**

+A Dataset Fanout delivers data to the same feature type, but in multiple datasets.

+Taking the elevation example again, here the output is a different dataset for each elevation value.

+This results in a series of DXF datasets, each of which has one elevation’s worth of contours on one layer.